dedoai/ddai-web-site/content/en/certification.md

 sec_4:
   title: Legal Validity
-  text1: The downloadable certificate issued by DedoAI has full legal validity.
+  text1: The downloadable certificate issued by dedoAI has full legal validity.
 It is supported by digitally signed copyright transfer agreements from the Producers, making each transaction transparent and verifiable.
 The transactions and their related checksums are immutably recorded on the blockchain, ensuring they cannot be altered or tampered with.
   text2: This certificate provides tangible and reliable proof of the copyright acquired by the Consumer, including all relevant details of the transaction and the dataset.
 With this system, Consumers can be confident in the legitimacy and integrity of the purchased data, while Producers can securely and transparently certify the transfer of their copyright.

 ---